top of page

 By the end of the session, she was launching off the step like a dock diving pro—chasing pool noodles and soaking up her new favorite hobby.
 If her owner had responded to that initial stress with avoidance, Zoey might’ve never touched water again.

-The Way You Respond Matters
+The Way You Respond Matters: Be the Calm in the Storm

 When your dog shows stress, the way you respond in that moment shapes how they’ll react next time.